-We are fortunate be located on the shores of the beautiful Manukau Harbour and we want to play our part to protect this natural environment.
-We are working closely with Auckland Council and other parties to manage local biodiversity.
-These are some of the initiatives we are involved in.
+We are fortunate to be located on the shores of the beautiful Manukau Harbour and we want to play our part to protect this natural environment.
+We are working closely with Auckland Council, the Department of Conservation, Forest and Bird and other parties to manage local biodiversity.

 The Manukau shoreline attracts large numbers of local birds and flocks of migrating birds.
 During peak migration periods up to 15,000 birds can gather around the airport’s perimeter.